Kenneth-lekeanyi/ecs-demo/README.md

 - Note that, CodeBuild does not really charge that much.
 It only vharge us depending on the **number of innovations and the number of runtime.

 -
-# Step six: set up code pipeline to orchestrate the stages
+# Step six: Setup CodePipeline to orchestrate the stages
 Note:
 1)	this section (code pipeline) has a despondency to create the VPC stack.
 We have already said our VPC using IAC in this link